-Charles Thomson made the Seal final design, he yet never provided a translation, that is, he never wrote what the Seal Latin was to mean exactly.
+He made the Seal final design, but never provided a translation, that is, he never wrote what the Latin was to mean exactly.

 E pluribus unum,

 Wikipedia derives the phrase Novus Ordo Seclorum from legends on ancient ritualists, sibyls, and Virgil’s Eclogues:

 “The phrase is sometimes mistranslated as a New World Order, by people who believe in a conspiracy behind the design; however, it does directly translate to a New Order of the Ages”.

 Translation from Virgil has caused disputes, and sibyls remain famed for enigmatic phrasings.
 The 1894 translation by Archibald Hamilton Bryce was purportedly literal.
 The preface for it says,